-The Council has reviewed its level of reserves, taking account of the financial risks that could pose a threat to the Authority over the medium term and also in light of the cuts in future funding.
-The Council has set its optimal level of general reserves at 12% of the net revenue budget.
-The general reserves as at 31 March 2014 are £2.177m (11.7% of the 2013/14 net revenue budget) and are therefore in line with the Council's optimal reserve level.
+- £228k as a result of a Corporate review of budgets - £28k as a result of reviewing insurance recoveries - £30k as a result of contract reviews the 2015-16 net revenue budget and are therefore in line with the Council's optimal reserve level.
 In addition to the general reserve, a number of earmarked reserves exist.
 These are sums set aside for specific purposes and essentially allow funds to be saved over a number of years for large and often one-off items of expenditure, thereby smoothing the impact on Council Tax.
 The need for these reserves is reviewed regularly.
-The outturn for 2013/14 has enabled a number of contributions to be made to Earmarked Reserves as outlined later in the Explanatory Foreword.